 Out of the few things that Kolkata is famous for, biryani is probably one of the toppers.
-In this post, we’ll divide the biryani scenario in Kolkata into 2 broad aspects , Kolkata ishtyle and Hyderabadi dum style. for Kolkata syle, I’ll check the following restaurants
+In this post, we’ll divide the biryani scenario in Kolkata into 2 broad aspects , Kolkata Biryani and Hyderabadi dum style.
+And for Kolkata Biryani, I’ll check the following restaurants

 - Shiraz, Mullikbazar crossing